alan-turing-institute/AIrsenal/README.md

 ```
 This can also be used during the season to generate a full new squad (e.g. for wildcards).

-### 4. Apply Transfers
+### 4. Apply Transfers and Lineup

 To apply the transfers recommended by AIrsenal to your team on the FPL website run `airsenal_make_transfers`.
 This can't be undone!
-Note that you must have created the `FPL_LOGIN` and `FPL_PASSWORD` files for this to work (as described in the "Configuration" section above).
+You can also use `airsenal_set_lineup` to set your starting lineup, captaincy choices, and substitute order to AIrsenal's recommendation (without making any transfers).
+Note that you must have created the `FPL_LOGIN` and `FPL_PASSWORD` files for these to work (as described in the "Configuration" section above).

 ### Run the Full AIrsenal Pipeline